tag-a-bird/backend/README.md

 There are currently two versions of the app online.
 The workflows of the dockerised version can be described by the following diagram:
 ![CI/CD](./readme_assets/ci_cd_pipeline_tab.png)

+Note: currently there are no tests running, `on:push` and `on:pull_request` workflows are not yet implemented, but `pull_request:types:- closed` (when the branch is merged) the app does get built and deployed.

 ## Backend Architecture
 ![Architecture](./readme_assets/tag-a-bird_architecture.png)